edubf22/mini-project-IV/README.md

 ### Deploying the Model
 To deploy the model, a very simple API was built using Flask.
 The API was deployed on AWS and can be successfully accessed using the URL
 (http://ec2-44-202-249-124.compute-1.amazonaws.com:5000/scoring).
 Currently, only POST requests are accepted.
 The user must send JSON data with information about the applicant.
-The response returns both the probability that the loan will be approved (1) and rejected (0).
-The two are complimentary and should add to 1).
+The response returns the probability that the loan will be approved - the closer it is to one, the more likely it is to be approved.

 ## Results/Demo
 The performance of the model was compared before and after optimization.
 To analyze the performance, different metrics were used, such as accuracy, f1-score, and correlation matrices.
 After optimization, the model achieved an **f1-score** of **0.86** for approved requests.
 However, the f1-score for rejected requests was only **0.59**, so further optimization is needed.
 Below, the correlation matrix for the optimized model is presented.
 In this matrix, higher counts are represented in yellow (e.g. true positives), and dark blue corresponds to low counts (e.g. false negatives).